 - a) an agency or organisation as those terms are defined in the Public Sector Management Act 1994 - b) a body, corporate or unincorporate, that is established or continued for a public purpose by the state, regardless of the way it is established - c) a local government.

-In an application for exemption, the licensee must provide the details of the public authority that removed the waste.
+In an application for exemption, the licensee must provide details showing that the public authority removed the waste from the shoreline.